GitWorktree.org logoGitWorktree.org

 git worktree prune

-git worktree add ../second-main main
+git worktree add ../acme-hotfix main

 For a detailed guide on resolving this error, see Troubleshooting: already checked out.